How To Break Into Musical Theater

 Do I need a musical theater agent?

+Landing representation is always a good idea.
 Is it possible to book musical theater work without an agent?
 Of course.
 Are you going to book a heck of a lot more auditions and subsequent jobs with one?
 Also a firm yes.
 “Agents serve many purposes.
-Just the act of having one validates you to the rest of the industry,” explains Secret Agent Man.
+Just the act of having one validates you to the rest of the industry,” explains a Los Angeles–based talent agent and our resident tell-all columnist known as Secret Agent Man.
 “People will take you much more seriously when you have representation.”

-As we mentioned before, most professional musical theater houses in the United States operate under an Equity contract, which requires them to regularly host auditions.
-You can absolutely secure an audition slot without an agent, especially if you are an Equity member or an Equity Member Candidate.
+As we mentioned, most professional musical theater houses in the United States operate under an Equity contract, which requires them to regularly host auditions.
+You can absolutely secure an audition slot without an agent, especially if you are an Equity member or an Equity member candidate.
 However, if you have an agent, they can communicate with the theater’s creative team to get you a scheduled slot or set a general meeting for you.

 What musical theater terms should I know?